A Guide to Rideshare Apps in Italy – Uber Alternatives in Italy

 No, Lyft does not operate in Italy.
 Lyft doesn’t actually seem to have much of a significant presence in Europe and the UK, including in Italy.

-Uber: Limited to Uber Black’s premium service offering high-end vehicles.
+Uber operates in Rome Milan and Florence, however service is limited to Uber Black’s premium service offering high-end vehicles.

 Due to the unique layout of Venice being a network of canals instead of roads, traditional rideshare services are not as practical here, at least in central Venice.
 The best way to get around Venice is by boat or walking.
 Nonetheless, taking a Taxi to and from Venice Airport to Venice central is still a viable option.